mongodb/docs/source/reference/glossary.rst

    capped collection
       Capped collections, are :term:`collections <collection>` that
       have a maximum size, and an (optional) maximum number of documents.
-These collections are used to prevent collections from growing out of control and are useful in the context of logging or caching functions.
+These kinds of collections prevent collections from growing out of control and are useful in the context of logging or caching functions.

       .. seealso:: ":doc:`/core/capped-collections`."

    BSON types
-      BSON objects are typed.
+      BSON types describe the kind of data encoded in the objects themselves.
 The following types are available:

       =======================  ==========
       **Type**                 **Number**